Last updated on

 Don’t have time to write a blog post?
 Take advantage of VideoPosts!

-- Shoot a video.
+- First, shoot a video.

-- Transcribe it.
+- Second, transcribe it.

-- Upload it to your website.
+- Third, upload it to your website.

 Need an example?
 Take a look at this VideoPost example from a Carrot member: Sell My Chalco Neighborhood House